MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 - [LiveCaptionsAllowed](/DeployEdge/microsoft-edge-policies#livecaptionsallowed) - Live captions allowed
 - [OriginAgentClusterDefaultEnabled](/DeployEdge/microsoft-edge-policies#originagentclusterdefaultenabled) - Origin-keyed agent clustering enabled by default

+#### Additional policy changes

+- [SleepingTabsTimeout](deployedge/microsoft-edge-policies#sleepingtabstimeout) - Set the background tab inactivity timeout for sleeping tabs. **Note:** A timeout of 30 seconds of inactivity was added to this policy.

 ## Version 102.0.1245.44: June 16

 Fixed various bugs and performance issues for Stable and Extended Stable release.